-We have audited the financial statements of IISD Experimental Lakes Area Inc. ["IISD ELA Inc."], which comprise the statement of financial position as at March 31, 2019, and the statement of operations and changes in unrestricted net operating surplus (deficit), statement of changes in net assets and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of IISD Experimental Lakes Area Inc. [the "Organization"], which comprise the statement of financial position as at March 31, 2020, and the statement of operations and changes in unrestricted net operating surplus, statement of changes in net assets and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as at March 31, 2019, and its results of operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as at March 31, 2020, and its results of operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.